awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

    SELECT count(*) FROM LogicalReplicationTest;
    ```

 1. Create a subscription on the subscriber\.

-Use the following SQL statement on the subscriber database and the following settings for information from the publisher cluster:
+   Use the following SQL statement on the subscriber database and the following settings from the publisher cluster:
    + **host** – The publisher cluster's writer DB instance\.
    + **port** – The port on which the writer DB instance is listening\.
 The default for PostgreSQL is 5432\.
    + **dbname** – The DB name of the publisher cluster\.